Who is Matt Gaetz’s wife, Ginger? The woman standing by her man amid sex allegations

 “The Justice Department investigated Gaetz for years, failed to find a crime and are now leaking material with false information to smear the next attorney general.”

-On Monday, multiple outlets obtained a leaked final draft of the House Ethics Committee’s report on Gaetz, which accuses him of paying thousands of dollars to more than a dozen women — including a 17-year-old girl — for sex.
+On Monday, the House Ethics Committee finally released its report on Gaetz, accusing him of paying thousands of dollars to more than a dozen women — including a 17-year-old girl — for sex.

 Join our commenting forum